NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 • Wadi Gemal Unpolluted on the Red Sea coast, south of Mersa Alam: palm groves, coral reefs, mangroves, and rich in biodiversity, especially in the highest of its mountains, Gebel Hamata.
 Seagrass beds harbour sea cows, fish and marine invertebrates.
 Wadi Gemal Island in the delta is a breeding haven for breeding and migratory birds and sea turtles in the Egyptian Red Sea coasts.

-Petroglyphs, a Fifth Dynasty caravan route, stone for sarcophagi was quarried here, place of contact with tribes of Nubian Desert.
+Petroglyphs, a Fifth Dynasty caravan route, stone for sarcophagi was quarried here, a place of contact with tribes of the Nubian Desert.
 The ass and the cat were domesticated here.
 Mining gold – Umm Gerayat mine.
-Wadi Gabgaba in Sudan has extensive Neolithic occupation.
+Wadi Gabgaba in Sudan has an extensive Neolithic occupation.

 Wadi Allaqi for centuries was a route for camel caravans from the eastern Sudan to be sold in Egyptian markets in Cairo.
 These caravans, called dabouka, had 1000 to 1500 camels each, several traversed the desert each year; hundreds of camels die on the way from thirst and exhaustion, and these become food for the Egyptian vultures, Neophron, perching on Acacia trees waiting for their luck.
 Ababda Arabs of the Wadi helped these caravans with guidance, water, and food.